Glug Events hosted another evening of great talks over at the Shoreditch Townhall.

 His life journey has been amazing and if you haven’t yet go and watch the talk from the link: https://www.pscp.tv/glug/1lPKqoWPgreJb

 Superunion – Katherina Tudball

 Katherine’s work for the re-brand for BBC 2 was a great insight into Katherine’s creative process.
-The idents are so much fun and very creative showing off a wide variety of designs to replicate the vast variety of television that BBC 2 has to offer.
-When you see the videos they are beautiful and well executed.
-To be able to pull off this project was tough because she had to collaborate with many designers and put together the project.
-It is great how each ident has a different mood for leading to each program.
+The idents are so much fun and very first showing off a wide variety of designs to replicate the vast array of television series that BBC 2 has to offer.
+When you see the videos, they are beautiful and well executed.
+To be able to pull off this project was tough because she had to collaborate with many designers and put together the plan.
+It is excellent how each ident has a different mood for leading to each program.
 The process in which Katherine showed is beautiful and told such a beautiful story.
-This is what I love about design.
-It’s not just about the final results but it’s about the journey.
+It’s not just about the final results, but it’s about the journey.